mattxwang/lowkey/_posts/2017-10-18-tumultuous-times.markdown

 ## The Big Hill

-Every single year of the school, I'll always here about how this will be the "hardest year" of my high school life, even when I was a freshman.
+Every single year of the school, I'll always hear about how this will be the "hardest year" of my high school life, even when I was a freshman.
 And every year, it really feels like it - life gets harder.
 This year is no exception: an unfortunate combination of unlucky school deadlines, university applications, extracurricular pressure, and some personal issues have compounded into a giant boulder that crushes all of my hopes and dreams.

 But, as I said earlier, I'm not here to complain - rather, I want to talk about how I instead avoid complaining.
 So, let's get into it.